arcege/workspaces/README.md

 * Remove ~/workspace if pointing nowhere
 * Leaving current workspace if no longer exists

+## Functional and unit tests ##

+Run the `./test.sh` script for varifying that the app works with basic usage.

 ####### Copyright @ 2017 Michael P. Reilly.
 All rights reserved. #######